-- (2) National Guard State Service.
+(2) National Guard State Service.
 An employee who is a member of the Florida National Guard shall be granted leave with pay on all days when ordered to active service by the State.
 Such leave with pay shall not exceed thirty (30) days at any one time.

-- (3) Other Military Leave.
+(3) Other Military Leave.

-- a.
-An employee, except an employee who is

-employed in a

-temporary position or employed on a temporary basis, who is drafted, who volunteers for active military service, or who is ordered to active duty (not active duty training) shall be granted leave in accordance with Chapter 43 of Title 38, United States Code.
-Active military service includes active duty with any branch of the United States Army, Air Force, Navy, Marine Corps, Coast Guard, National Guard of the State of Florida, or other service as provided in Sections 115.08 and 115.09.
-Florida Statutes.
+a.
+An employee, except an employee who is employed in a temporary position or employed on a temporary basis, who is drafted, who volunteers for active military service, or who is ordered to active duty (not active duty training) shall be granted leave in accordance with Chapter 43 of Title 38, United States Code.
+Active military service includes active duty with any branch of the United States Army, Air Force, Navy, Marine Corps, Coast Guard, National Guard of the State of Florida, or other service.

-- b.
+b.
 Such leave of absence shall be verified by official orders or appropriate military certification.
 The first thirty (30) days of such leave shall be with full-pay and shall not affect an employee's annual or sick leave balance.
-The remainder of military leave shall be without pay unless the employee elects to use accumulated annual leave or appropriate leave as provided in 17.10(d)(4) below, or the employer exercises its option under Section 115.14, Florida Statutes, to supplement the employee's military pay.
-Leave payment for the first thirty (30) days shall be made only upon receipt of evidence from appropriate military authority that thirty (30) days of military service have been completed. - c.
-Applicable provisions of Federal and State law shall govern the granting of military leave and the employee's reemployment rights. - d.
-Use of accrued leave is authorized during a military leave without pay in accordance with Section 17.11. - (c) Leave Pending Investigation.
+The remainder of military leave shall be without pay unless the employee elects to use accumulated annual leave or appropriate leave as provided in 17.10(d)(4) below, or the employer exercises its option to supplement the employee's military pay.
+Leave payment for the first thirty (30) days shall be made only upon receipt of documentation from appropriate military authority.

+c.
+Applicable provisions of Federal and State law shall govern the granting of military leave and the employee's reemployment rights.

+d.
+Use of accrued leave is authorized during a military leave without pay in accordance with Section 17.11.

+(c) Leave Pending Investigation.
 When the president or representative has reason to believe that the employee's presence on the job will adversely affect the operation of the University, the president or representative may immediately place the employee on leave pending investigation of the event(s) leading to that belief.
 The leave pending investigation shall commence immediately upon the president or representative providing the employee with a written notice of the reasons therefor.
-The leave shall be with pay, with no reduction of accrued leave. - (d) Other Leaves Provided Not Affecting Accrued Leave Balances.
+The leave shall be with pay, with no reduction of accrued leave.

+(d) Other Leaves Provided Not Affecting Accrued Leave Balances.
 An employee may be granted other leaves not affecting accrued leave balances which are provided as follows: